Arsaell/driglibash/README.md

 Execute a command adn clean and exit if it returns a non zero status.

 ### where
-Tells you where is the script being executed.
+Tells you where (in absolute path) is the script being executed.
 Useful when you want to access som files next to your executable.
 If any non void argument is provided, `where` will follow symlinks and find the linked script file.

 ## driglibash-args
 A little framework for argument parsing in bash.
 It already contains driglibash-base